tonylindeberg/pyscsp/README.md

 strings for the respective functions in the source code in [discscsp.py](https://github.com/tonylindeberg/pyscsp/blob/main/pyscsp/discscsp.py).

-## affscsp: Affine Scale-Space and Scale-Space Derivative Toolbox for Python
+## affscsp: Affine Scale-Space and Scale-Space Derivative Toolbox for Python:

 This module comprises: